-Then he goes on to say, "yes, it may survive, but it survives only as a myth," i.e., as a pretty story which indicates importance and captures the attention.
+Then he goes on to say, yes, it may survive, but it survives only as a myth, i.e., as a pretty story which indicates importance and captures the attention.
 Then he adds:

-But we must be able to read the Nativity story without assuming that its truth depends on there being a literal interpretation of the natural by the supernatural, that Jesus can only be 'Imannuel' 'God with us' if, as it were, he comes through from another world.
+interpretation of the natural by the supernatural, that Jesus can only be 'Imannuel' 'God with us' if, as it were, he comes through from another world.
 For as supernaturalism becomes less and less credible, to tie the action of God to such a way of thinking is to banish it for increasing numbers into the preserve of pagan myths and thereby to sever it from any real connection with history.
 As Christmas becomes a pretty story, naturalism is left in possession of the field as the only alternative with any claim to the allegiance of intelligent men.

-Notice, there is no attempt at all (and there is none throughout the book), to disprove the supernatural claims of the biblical story - they are merely dismissed with a wave of the hand.
+Notice, there is no attempt at all (and there is none throughout the book), to disprove the supernatural claims of the biblical story -- they are merely dismissed with a wave of the hand.
 Scorn is heaped upon them and they are regarded as unworthy of modern intelligence.
 The implication is clear that any who believe in this story are in a class with those who still believe in a flat earth or are like children who still believe in fairies.
 The reason for this, of course, is that any acceptance of this as an historical fact so grounds this story in history that its implications cannot be shaken aside.
 We must face it as an incontrovertible event that can only be explained by the explanation which Scripture gives: The need of men, in their lost condition, for an invasion of God in order that he might accomplish a work of redemption at great cost to himself and thus set men free.